Home Latest PDF of BONENT-CHT: Certified Hemodialysis Technologist - Technician

 Answer: D

 Explanation: A TOC level of 0.8 mg/L in reuse water exceeds the AAMI RD61:2006 limit, potentially indicating organic contamination that could affect dialyzer safety.
-Before assuming system failure, the TOC analyzer must be Tested for accuracy, as calibration drift can produce false readings.
+Before assuming system failure, the TOC analyzer must be Checked for accuracy, as calibration drift can produce false readings.
 Recalibrating and retesting is the first step.
 If the elevated TOC persists, further investigation (e.g., checking DI bed exhaustion or RO membrane integrity) is needed.
 Replacing the RO membrane or bypassing the DI bed

 without confirmation is premature, and increasing DI regeneration frequency may not address the root cause.